JoaoAssalim/Directory_Handler/README.md

 ```sh
 python Directory_Handler.py
 ```
-# Observation
+## Observation

+> Files can't have the same name (new files, or already in the final folder)
-> Don't run the program with files with the same name as 'file.txt' and 'file.txt', because the program will delete files with the same name.
+> Files with the same name will be deleted

 ## Meta